-Making the decision to pursue higher education is just the first step in choosing the right program, degree, and field of study that will help you advance professionally.
-Then comes the important issue of deciding whether a traditional or an online education is optimal for you.
+Making the decision to pursue higher education is the first step in choosing the right program, degree and field of study that will help you advance professionally.
+Then comes the important decision of choosing whether a traditional or an online education is optimal for you.
 In recent years, online education programs have been increasing in scope, complexity, availability and recognition.
-There are numerous online college programs offering a wide range of academic and professional training programs, which can serve as the next step towards your rewarding, lucrative and promising career.
+There are numerous online college programs offering a wide range of academic and professional training programs which can serve as the next step towards a rewarding, lucrative and promising career.

 What to Look for in Online Education

-Perhaps the greatest advantage of an online education is the flexibility it offers in terms of schedules, deadlines, and payment options.
-However, choosing an online degree program and an online school from the myriad choices requires that you ask the right questions and do a little research beforehand.
+Perhaps the greatest advantage of an online education is the flexibility it offers in terms of schedules.
+However, choosing an online degree program and an online institution from the myriad choices requires that you ask the right questions and do a little research.

 - What programs are available?

-- Does this program grant me a recognized qualification in the job market?
+- Does this program grant a recognized qualification in the job market?